aria-7553/discord-base/README.md

 ## What it will be able to do (soon™)
 - Making `help` and `info` run only if the bot is mentioned (no prefix)
-- Setting the bot's activity status to `Listening to @mention help`
 - Guild specific prefixes (a `prefix` command)
 - Handling permissions
 - Localisation, different languages specific to guilds, channels, users (and letting others easily translate them)